Stress Free Holidays Part 6

 Think through what needs to be readied for the big day and write notes on your calendar about when you will prepare all these things.
 I suggest doing it all at least a week before the big day if you have a place to keep it out for a little while, so you can focus during the week of Thanksgiving on the food preparations and entertaining, only.

-Here are some resources on this site that may help you:
+Here are some resources that may help you:

 Make Sure You Have Enough Chairs, Glasses, Plates, Etc. For Everyone Coming On Thanksgiving Day